AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/phone/enable-call-recording.md

 ---
 # Enable Call Recording {#enable-call-recording}

-As an admin you can enable call recording for your Sales Connect calls.
+As an admin you can enable call recording for your [!DNL Sales Connect] calls.
 Recording your team's calls can be a great way to coach your sales reps on the best calling practices.

-1. Click the Settings icon and select **Settings**.
+1. Click the Settings icon and select **[!UICONTROL Settings]**.

    ![](assets/one.png)

-1. Under Admin Settings, click **General**.
+1. Under [!UICONTROL Admin Settings], click **[!UICONTROL General]**.

    ![](assets/two.png)

-1. Scroll down to Sales Connect Phone Settings and select the **Enable call recording** toggle.
+1. Scroll down to [!DNL Sales Connect] Phone Settings and select the **[!UICONTROL Enable call recording]** toggle.

    ![](assets/three.png)

-1. If you want to give your sellers the ability to enable or disable call recording for themselves, click **Optional recording for all team members**.
-If you want all calls recorded automatically, click **Record all calls**.
+1. If you want to give your sellers the ability to enable or disable call recording for themselves, click **[!UICONTROL Optional recording for all team members]**.
+If you want all calls recorded automatically, click **[!UICONTROL Record all calls]**.

    ![](assets/four.png)